antarctica/flask-entra-auth/README.md

 **Warning:** Bandit is a static analysis tool and can't check for issues that are only be detectable when running the application.
 As with all security tools, Bandit is an aid for spotting common mistakes, not a guarantee of secure code.

-Through [Continuous Integration](#continuous-integration), each commit is tested.

-To check locally:
+To check manually from the command line:

 ```shell
 $ docker-compose run app bandit -r .
 ```

+Checks are ran automatically in [Continuous Integration](#continuous-integration).

 ## Testing